Kotlin/KEEP/notes/value-classes.md

 > Here we explicitly use the identityless-ness of value classes.
 Because an identity of a value class is not important the compiler is free to split or combine sequence of updates to value classes in any way.
 It is even possible to temporarily keep updated properties of value classes in local variables up to the moment when an instance of a value class is needed to pass it to some other function and only then create an actual, updated, value class instance.

-Even the basic variant of this optimization would provide efficient and reliable mass-mutation for value classes.
-For cases when such mutation should be performed from another class or module, abstraction mutation into functions will help.
+Even the basic variant of this optimization would provide efficient and reliable mass-update for value classes.
+For cases when such update should be performed from another class or module, abstraction updates into functions will help.
 See the next section.

-For a closed-world compilation (like in Kotlin/Native) we can make sure that chained mutations of value classes are always optimized and do not perform unnecessary allocations.
+For a closed-world compilation (like in Kotlin/Native) we can make sure that chained updates of value classes are always optimized and do not perform unnecessary allocations.

-### Abstracting mutation into functions
+### Abstracting updates into functions

 It is not enough just to support short-hand copying convention like `state.lastUpdate = now()`.
 You should be able to abstract these kinds of operations on value classes into functions without losing syntactic convenience, just like you do for mutable classes.
-Let us see how you can write a “mutating” method for an immutable class `State` in the current version of Kotlin:
+Let us see how you can write an updating method for an immutable class `State` in the current version of Kotlin:

 ```kotlin
 fun State.updatedNow(): State =